myrandaGON/html/README.md

-# Given the HTML hw1.css consists of the styling of the table from teams.html
+# This project consists of styling a table using CSS.
+I was given the HTML in teams.html and created hw1.css.